 The Planet Jupiter is the LARGEST PLANET in our Solar System.
 Jupiter has at least 63 moons and they include: Europa, Io, Callisto and Ganymede.

-Jupiter was explored in flybys in the 1970s by NASA’s Pioneer 10 and 11 and Voyager 1 and 2 spacecraft, and is currently being studied by the Galileo spacecraft.
+Jupiter has been explored in flybys in the 1970s by NASA’s Pioneer 10 and 11 and Voyager 1 and 2 spacecraft.
+Galileo first orbited it and is currently being studied by Juno spacecraft.

 Facts about Planet Jupiter